 Your SSD and other disability benefits afforded by the government cannot exceed more than 80% of the average amount you earned prior to becoming disabled.
 However, your SSD benefits will not be reduced on account of any SSI or VA benefits you receive.

-If you have suffered an injury that has left you disabled, our Maryland Social Security Disability attorneys at Plaxen & Adler, P.A. are here to help.
+If you have suffered an injury that has left you disabled, our Maryland Social Security Disability attorneys at Plaxen Adler Muncy, P.A. are here to help.
 We can represent you if you are facing a denied SSD claim and help you secure the benefits you deserve.
 To schedule a free consultation to go over your case, please call us today at 410-730-7737 or complete our contact form.